esa/kep3/doc/elements.rst

 the retrogade version of the elements is to be used.

 .. note::
-    In `pykep`` the convention :math:`a<0` for hyperbolas is maintained.
-The user will thus not be able to use orbital elements where :math:`a(1-e) < 0`
+    In `pykep`` the convention :math:`a<0` for hyperbolas is enforced.
+The user will thus not be able to instantiate orbital elements where :math:`a(1-e) < 0`

 A number of functions are provided to convert to and from the various orbital parameters.